bschwartz10/weather-bot/README.md

  - This apps dependencies are listed in the Gemfile
  - This app is built on top of the [slack-ruby-bot](https://github.com/slack-ruby/slack-ruby-bot) gem

+### Tests
+- This app uses Rspec as its testing framework
+- Run all tests using the `rspec` command

 ### Prerequisites
 1. Create your [Slack bot](https://api.slack.com/slack-apps#creating_apps)
 2. Register for your [DarkSky](https://darksky.net/dev) API